data-capsule/fogros2-sgc/README.md

 cargo run
 ```

+#### TODOs
+1. we assume the publishers start before and subscriber, and subscriber retry if the publisher's info does not exist.
+We may find a more clever way of handling this.
+2. video streaming
+3. testing on raspberrry pi

 ## Local Demo
 If you want to get a taste of FogROS2 SGC without setting up the environment, just run